netsec-ethz/lightning-filter/docs/Metrics.md

 The DPDK telemetry API provides information and statistics of a running DPDK instance.
 Also, statistics collected by LightningFilter can be accessed through this interface.

+## Monitoring Stack

+There are various ways to collect, aggregate, and monitor the metrics provided through the DPDK telemetry interface.
+A possible setup is presented in [monitoring/Monitoring.md](monitoring/Monitoring.md)).

+## Client Script

-To interact with the API, the client script provided by DPDK can be used:
+A simple way to interact with the API directly, is with the help of the provided client script.

 ```
 sudo ./usertools/lf-telemetry.py
 ```

 When the DPDK application uses a file prefix, the file prefix has to be passed via the -f flag:

 ```
 sudo ./usertools/lf-telemetry.py -f "file_prefix"
 ```

 After starting the client script, various metrics can be requested.
 The responses are then provided in JSON format.
-The client script provides a list of all possible commands and a helper text for each.
+The client script provides a list of all available metrics and a help text for each.

+## Available Metrics

-The following sections describe some of the useful metrics offered by LightningFilter.
+The following sections describe some of the metrics offered by LightningFilter.

-## Application Information

 ### Version

-Command:
+Path:
 `/lf/version`

 Description: